 large and almost intact mosaics which are at the same time a work of art and a documentation of many aspects of life on Cyprus during the Roman Empire.

-The houses are named after the subject of mosaics found there.
+The houses are named after the subject of mosaics which decorated them.

-House of Theseus: main mosaic (late IIIrd century)
+House of Theseus: main mosaic: central section (late IIIrd century) (see it all in the introductory page)

 The Romans had a practice of establishing colonies in newly acquired territories in order to strengthen their control over them.
 This did not occur on Cyprus where Greek remained the only written language and it was used for the names of the personages portrayed in mosaics.
 This was done even when they were clearly identifiable as in the mosaic portraying Theseus slaying the Minotaur.
 The scene is surrounded by a geometric mosaic representing the Labyrinth of Knossos.
 Of particular interest is the way the Minotaur was portrayed by showing only a gigantic and threatening bull's head (blue dot).